ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 You can open up a Git Bash style Terminal from <em>within</em> Visual Studio Code.
 That way you don't have to keep switching between your Git Bash program where you type your git commands and a code editor where you make your edits.
 You can do both from the same spot!
 This is totally optional, and never mentioned in the course, but I find it handy.

-Open Visual Studio Code.
+To try this, first open Visual Studio Code.

-Then on the top menu bar, there should be a drop down menu called "Terminal"  with the first option being "New Terminal"

 ![image](https://user-images.githubusercontent.com/12129459/133833512-6bab910a-922b-4091-9698-bf9e732b6e6b.png)

+On the top menu bar, there should be a drop down menu called "Terminal".
+Select the first option which should be "New Terminal"
   <hr>

 ![image](https://user-images.githubusercontent.com/12129459/133833020-a0270253-008b-4515-a008-b911c9eba453.png)